 - You have reason to believe that an older child has their own reasons for not wanting to relocate.

 The final determination will be made by the judge.
 If relocation is approved, it may be advisable to renegotiate visitation rights and child support payments.
-We can help you through every detail of this process.
+Our Indianapolis child relocation attorneys can help you through every detail of this process.

-At Trapp Law, LLC, we work closely with our clients in relocation matters and focus on maintaining civility and avoiding the contention that often occurs.
-We invite you to meet with us to discuss a relocation issue, whether to content a former spouse’s intention to move, or if you need to relocate for your career or other reason.
+At Trapp Law, LLC, our Indianapolis child relocation lawyer works closely with our clients in relocation matters and focus on maintaining civility and avoiding the contention that often occurs.
+We invite you to meet with us to discuss a relocation issue, whether to content a former spouse’s intention to move or if you need to relocate for your career or other reason.
 Our rates are affordable, and our experience in court can be of great benefit to you in these important matters.
+Contact us today.